Respawnsive/Apizr/README.md

 - ```DeleteCommand<T>```: delete the T entity with int
 - ```DeleteCommand<T, TKey>```: delete the T entity with TKey

-Apizr will intercept it and handle it to send the result back to you, thanks to MediatR.
+In both cases, Apizr will intercept it and handle it to send the result back to you, thanks to MediatR.

 From there, our ViewModel can look like:
 ```csharp